StefFrustagli/narcissism-sources/README.md

 - **Feedback form**

+- **Admin board**

 - **Favicon**

 - **Error pages**

 ### Future Features and general aspects left to implement

-This is only the first version of a big project I have in mind.
-Find some of the future aspects left to implement below:
+I have a big project in mind, and this is just the first version.
+The following are some of the future aspects that still need to be implemented:

 - **Graphics & content organisation**:
   In order to make the website professional and appealing, the graphic needs to be improved.
-I plan to hire an illustrator to design the topic images for the homepage or to do them myself.
+I'm considering two approaches for enhancing the homepage: I may hire an illustrator to design topic images or, alternatively, creating these images myself.
-In addition, I would like to improve the navigation with tags and organize the content more attractively.
+  Additionally, I would like to improve the navigation with tags and organize the content more attractively.

+- **User account**:
+  One of the plans is to expand the functionalities available to users, aiming to streamline their experience.
+This would involve creating a dedicated user account page where users can manage their account settings and comments conveniently.
+Additionally, they will have options to delete their account and reset their password for added control over their personal information.

 - **Community page & comment app**:
-You can see a comments app because I am planning to create a community page, an essential element of the website, as sharing is a fundamental step in the healing process.
-To build the foundation for my future features, I decided to have an app to manage user interactions in my future community page.
+  I've included a comments app as part of the website, laying the groundwork for a future community page.
+Even though its relevance may not be immediately apparent, this is important in the future direction of the platform.
+Sharing is a crucial aspect of the healing process, and having a platform for users to interact will be integral to the site's purpose.
+The comments app serves as an essential feature to manage user interactions and foster community engagement.
+This decision was made to establish a foundation for future features and enhance the overall user experience of the website.

 - **Collaborations & courses**:
-My goal is to make the site more visible once aesthetics are improved.
-I'll share it on channels/platforms where the subject is discussed.
-My plan is to contact professionals who deal with the topic and arrange courses for users.
+  My primary objective is to enhance the site's visibility by focusing on aesthetic improvements.
+Once these enhancements are in place, I intend to promote the site on relevant channels and platforms where discussions related to the subject matter take place.
+My plan is to contact professionals to collaborate on content or offer courses tailored to users' interests and needs.

 - **Error pages** are present in the website but the design was left to implement.

 ## Technologies used

-### Languages
+### Programming Languages

 - Programming languages used in this project are **HTML5**, **CSS3**, **JavaSctipt** and **Python**.

 ### Frameworks and Libraries

 - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework used for styling and to build responsive web pages;
 - [Cloudinary:](https://cloudinary.com/) Used to store all blog images and uploaded images;
 - [Django:](https://www.djangoproject.com/) Main Python framework used in the development;